21sarage/Emotion-Speech-Recognition/README.md

 # Emotion-Speech-Recognition

-Little Jupyter Notebook where I implemented a speech emotion recognitor for anger/stress using Logistic Regression.
+Little Jupyter Notebook where I implemented a speech emotion recognitor for anger/stress using MFCC and Logistic Regression.